 No.6 Spindle and Tool Holder

-The spindle and tool holder are the crystallization of human’s top wisdom and cutting-edge technology.
+The spindle and tool holder represent the pinnacle of human ingenuity and cutting-edge technology.

 No.5 Vice and its ‘brother’ Max